journeyapps/protobuf-j2me/README.markdown

         cd /path/to/protobuf-j2me/generator
         python j2megen.py

+# Installation on Windows

+If anyone gets the generator to work on Windows, please let me know.
+It should be possible using something like py2exe.

 # Usage

 Run `protoc` as usual, using the option `--j2me_out` instead of `--java_out`.

+Make sure that you are using protoc version 2.3.0.
+This can be confirmed with `protoc --version`.
+The code generator does not work with any earlier versions, and might not work with future versions.

 Include the Java source code and the generated code in your application.